Porte d'Auteuil station

-Porte d'Auteuil (/fr/; 'Gate of Auteuil') is a station on Line 10 of the Paris Métro.
+Porte d'Auteuil (/fr/; 'Gate of Auteuil') is an underground station on Line 10 of the Paris Métro.
 It is situated in the 16th arrondissement, on the edge of the Bois de Boulogne.
-Like the following two stations Michel-Ange–Auteuil and Église d'Auteuil, it holds the distinction of offering westbound services only.
+It offers westbound services only, in the direction of Boulogne–Pont de Saint-Cloud.

+In 2019, 622,094 travellers entered the metro system at Porte d'Auteuil, ranking it 296th of 302 stations.
+In 2020, amidst the COVID-19 pandemic, traffic fell to 262,784, in 298th place of 304.
+In 2021, 375,748 travellers entered, 299th of 304 stations.

 History

-The station opened on 30 September 1913 as part of the extension of Line 8 from Beaugrenelle (now Charles Michels).
-On 29 July 1937, Line 10 was extended from Duroc to La Motte-Picquet–Grenelle and the section of Line 8 between La Motte-Picquet–Grenelle and Porte d'Auteuil was transferred to Line 10.
-Prior to 3 October 1980, when the line was extended to Boulogne–Jean Jaurès, trains ran on to Michel-Ange–Molitor to return to the east.
+The station opened on 30 September 1913 as the new terminus of Line 8 when it was extended west under the Seine from Beaugrenelle (now Charles Michels).
+On 29 July 1937, the section of Line 8 between and Porte d'Auteuil and La Motte-Picquet–Grenelle became part of Line 10.
+On 3 October 1980, Line 10 was extended west from Porte d'Auteuil to Boulogne–Jean Jaurès.

-The station is named after the Porte d'Auteuil, a gate in the 19th-century Thiers wall of Paris, which was located in the district of Auteuil, which was mostly incorporated in the 16th arrondissement in 1860, with the remainder absorbed into the commune of Boulogne-Billancourt.
+The station is named after the Porte d'Auteuil, a gate in the 19th-century Thiers wall.
+The commune of Auteuil was organized in 1790, comprising the area between the Seine and the Bois de Boulogne from the present-day Pont de Grenelle to the Pont de Sèvres.
+When Paris annexed its nearby suburbs in 1860, the commune was divided: the northern half became the district of Auteuil in the new 16th arrondissement.
+The southern half was absorbed into the commune of Boulogne-Billancourt.